peak050423/peak050423/README.md

 I love building applications and writing code.
 Most of my professional career has been focused on web and mobile applications.
 Apart from using a variety of frameworks for building web applications, most of them have been built using React and frameworks built around it.
-I enjoy coding in Ruby and Python, but most of the applications I have built so far are with JavaScript and TypeScript.
+I enjoy coding in React, Angular, NodeJS, C#, and Python, but most of the applications I have built so far are with JavaScript and TypeScript.

-I graduated from University of Pisa and am a former retail manager with a unique approach to problem-solving.
+I graduated from the University of Pisa and am a former retail manager with a unique approach to problem-solving.
 I don’t shy away from challenges and consider myself a self-motivated developer.
 I enjoy working in teams, learning processes, and lending a hand when needed.

 I am always looking for ways to expand my knowledge, improve myself or my environment, learn from colleagues, or teach new skills in a variety of possible ways.

-My skills include, but are not limited to, coding, traveling, mixing cocktails, building applications and software, and enjoying the sunshine.
+My skills include but are not limited to, coding, traveling, mixing cocktails, building applications and software, and enjoying the sunshine.
 Proficiency ranges from excellent to absolutely awful.

-My projects range from stand-alone apps to full stack applications.
+My projects range from stand-alone apps to full-stack applications.
 Also cats 🐱 & traveling 🚀

 ---